marcominerva/WeatherApp/README.md

-# Weather App
+# Weather Applications
-A sample that shows how to leverage .NET Core features like HostBuilder, ServiceProvider and Logging on every supported platforms
+A collection of applications that show how to leverage .NET Core features like HostBuilder, ServiceProvider and Logging on every supported platform